What might gastrointestinal problems mean in a newborn?

 Be sure the baby's diaper is not too tight.

 Feed the baby smaller amounts, but feed more often.
-Smaller meals can promote digestion
+Smaller meals can aid digestion

 and prevent stomach contents from refluxing into the esophagus.